INFO490/assignments/hw7/hw7.markdown

 From Bayes' theorem, the posterior P(D) is equal to prior times likelihood (divided by normalizing constant).
 Thus, the *get_posterior()* function should call *get_uniform_prior()* using *hypotheses*, call *get_likelihood()* using *data* and *hypotheses*, and multiply them to produce a posterior.

-Hint: A simple multiplcation of two Numpy arrays performs the multiplication *element-wise*.
+Hint: A simple multiplication of two Numpy arrays performs the multiplication *element-wise*.
 For example,

     >>> x = np.array([1.0, 2.0, 3.0])
     >>> y = np.array([4.0, 5.0, 6.0])
     >>> x * y
     array([  4.,  10.,  18.])

-This element-wise multiplcation is exactly what we want; we want to multiply the prior and the likelihood element-wise.
+This element-wise multiplication is exactly what we want; we want to multiply the prior and the likelihood element-wise.

 Hint: Don't forget to normalize.
 Since adding up all elements of the posterior array should give you 1.0, an easy way to normalize is to divide each element by the sum of all elements.
 See [numpy.sum()](http://docs.scipy.org/doc/numpy/reference/generated/numpy.sum.html).
 For example,